 \subsection{Suitable subgroups and quotients of relatively hyperbolic groups}

 Let $G$ be a group hyperbolic relative to a collection of subgroups $\Hl$ and let $X$ be a finite relative generating set of $G$ with respect to $\Hl$.
-Recall that an element of $G$ is \emph{loxodromic with respect to the peripheral collection} $\Hl$ if it acts as a loxodromic isometry on the hyperbolic space $\G$, where $\mathcal A$ is defined by (\ref{calA}).
-By Theorem \ref{Thm:RHAH}, this means that $g$ acts on $\G$ with unbounded orbits.
-Equivalently, $g\in G$ is loxodromic with respect to $\Hl$ if and only if $g$ has infinite order and is not conjugate to an element of some $H_i$ (see \cite[Theorem 4.23]{DGO}).
+Recall that an element $g\in G$ is \emph{loxodromic with respect to the peripheral collection} $\Hl$ if it acts as a loxodromic isometry on the hyperbolic space $\G$, where $\mathcal A$ is defined by (\ref{calA}).
+By Theorems \ref{Thm:class} and \ref{Thm:RHAH}, this is equivalent to saying that $g$ acts on $\G$ with unbounded orbits.
+Yet another equivalent condition is that $g$ has infinite order and is not conjugate to an element of some $H_i$ (see \cite[Theorem 4.23]{DGO}).
 Given a subgroup $S\le G$, we denote by $\mathcal {\rm L}(S; \Hl)$ the set of all loxodromic elements of $S$ with respect to $\Hl$.
 In this notation, we have the following.

 \begin{defn} A subgroup $S\le G$ is said to be {\it suitable with respect to the peripheral structure $\Hl$} (or simply \emph{suitable} if the peripheral structure can be understood from the context) if $\mathcal {\rm L}(S; \Hl)\ne \emptyset$, $S$ is not virtually cyclic, and $S$ does not normalize any non-trivial finite subgroup of $G$. \end{defn}